 10.)
 You’re really funny… in your own way.

-Look, it might not appeal to the masses, but in your own little neck of the world you may find an audience.
-Granted, it might be very small.
+Look, it might not appeal to the masses, but in your own little neck of the world, you may find an audience.
+Granted, it might be tiny.

 11.)
 You’re not as dumb as you look.

 This is one of the vintage classics that suggests you look stupid, but because the bar was so low, you’ve exceeded expectations on intelligence.

 Fat people are noted for being super slow.
 Because you’re expected to move like you have a plow attached to your rear end and actually moving marginally quicker, you’ve earned this positive praise.

 13.)
 Those pants make you look far thinner.

 It takes fashion magic to make you look skinnier than you usually do.